-AECOM Canada Ltd. (AECOM) was contracted by Henvey Inlet Wind LP (HIW) to conduct a Stage 1 archaeological assessment for a parcel of land for a Transmission Line corridor required to facilitate the proposed Henvey Inlet Wind Energy Centre (HIWEC) located in central Ontario.
+AECOM Canada Ltd. (AECOM) was contracted by Henvey Inlet Wind LP (HIW) to conduct a Stage 1 archaeological assessment for a Transmission Line corridor required to facilitate the proposed Henvey Inlet Wind Energy Centre (HIWEC) located in central Ontario.
 This background study was undertaken by AECOM on behalf of HIW in advance of a Category B Environmental Review as described in the Ministry of the Environment and Climate Change's Guide to Environmental Assessment Requirements for Electricity Projects (2011), outlined in Ontario Regulation 116/01, Electricity Projects Regulation.
 This undertaking is also subject to the Ontario Heritage Act (Ontario Government 1990a) and the Standards and Guidelines for Consultant Archaeologists (Ontario Government 2011b).

 Two transmission lines (Route A and B) are being proposed to bring the power generated from the HIWEC, located on Henvey Inlet First Nation's Indian Reserve No. 2 (HIFN I.R. #2), to the Ontario electricity grid.
 Only one option will be constructed.
-This report is for Route A only.
-The Transmission Line Route A study area is located off-reserve in the unorganized Townships of Henvey and Mowat, and the Township of Blair, in the District of Parry Sound.
-The HIWEC Transmission Line - Route A study area is comprised of a large parcel of land approximately 16-20 km east-west and up to 9 km north-south.
-The study area extends from Highway 69 at HIFN I.R. #2 east to the existing 500 kV Hydro One Networks Inc. (HONI) transmission line; and covers the area just north of Highway 522 south to Bekanon Road.
-At the time this study began two routes were being considered and therefore the study area is much larger than required as it included a potential route along Bekanon Road.
-The Transmission Line - Route A study area runs through the Unorganized Townships of Henvey and Mowat, and the Township of Blair, in the District of Parry Sound, and Unsurveyed Territory in the Municipality of Killarney.
-This assessment only pertains to off-reserve land, the on-reserve portion of the Transmission Line - Route A is incorporated within the HIFN EA process.
-The HIFN EA process has similar requirements for archaeological assessments as wind energy projects elsewhere in Ontario; however, Ontario Ministry of Tourism, Culture and Sport acceptance is not required as this is federal land.
-An overview of the Transmission Line - Route A study area location is provided in Figure 1, and a detailed map of the Transmission Line - Route A study area is provided in Figure 2.
+This report is for Route B only.
+The HIWEC Transmission Line corridor is located off-reserve in various townships and municipalities in the District of Parry Sound.
+The HIWEC Transmission Line - Route B study area is comprised of a corridor 250 m wide and approximately 90 km long, that extends from Henvey Inlet First Nation Indian Reserve No. 2 (HIFN I.R. #2) south to approximately Woods Road where is travels east to the existing 500 kV Hydro One Networks Inc. (HONI) transmission line.
+Route B then travels south parallel to the HONI 500 kV transmission line to the HONI 230 kV transmission line, east of the Parry Sound Transformer Station, near Oastler Park Drive.
+The Transmission Line - Route B runs through multiple townships east of Georgian Bay; the Township of the Archipelago, Geographical Townships of Shawanaga and Harrison; the Township of Sequin, Geographical Township of Foley; the Township of Carling, Geographical Township of Carling; the Municipality of McDougall, Geographical Township of McDougall and Ferguson; Municipality of Whitestone, Geographical Township of East Burpee; and the Unorganized Townships of Shawanaga and Wallbridge, Parry Sound District, Ontario.
+In order to account for adjustments to the route the study area examined here is larger in some places than what will actually be needed for the development.
+An overview of the HIWEC Transmission Line - Route B study area location is provided in Figure 1, and a detailed map of the study area is provided Figure 2.
+The HIWEC Transmission - Route B Line study area is primarily located on Crown-owned or managed lands.

-The Transmission Line - Route A study area is primarily located on Crown-owned or managed lands.
+The Transmission Line Route B study area is primarily located on Crown-owned or managed lands.
 Archaeological assessments on Crown Land are governed by different agencies than private and municipal land in Ontario.
 Parks Canada governs archaeology done within federal parks and for national historic places.
-The Ontario Ministry of Natural Resources and Forestry (MNRF) governs archaeological assessments on Crown land and requires that archaeological assessments meet the Standards and Guidelines established by the MTCS (Ontario Government 2011b).
+The Ontario Ministry of Natural Resources and Forest (MNRF) governs archaeological assessments on Crown land and requires that archaeological assessments meet the Standards and Guidelines established by the MTCS (Ontario Government 2011b).